MichaIng/DietPi-Docs/docs/software/cloud.md

     /home/tonido/TonidoSyncData #PointsTo# /mnt/dietpi_userdata/tonido/syncdata
     ```

-    We created a SystemD service for Tonido, DietPi will automatically start this:
+    We created a `systemd` service for Tonido, DietPi will automatically start this:
     `systemctl status tonido`

 === "Access to the web interface"